 Another important component of walking is balance.
 Babies are born with no sense of balance at all.
 But it develops significantly over the first year.
 There are many things parents and caregivers can do to help babies develop a sense of balance.

 Balance centers are housed in the inner ear.
-By merely talking, reading, and singing to your baby, you are stimulating their developing sense of balance.
+You stimulate their developing sense of balance by merely talking, reading, and singing to your baby.
 Like most skills, babies learn balance through practice and repetition.
 Simply by allowing babies a variety of positions throughout the day, you encourage the balance centers of the inner ear and brain to activate.

 Trust the crawling process.